There are times when we have to get a bit creative and figure out a way to make a cup of Joe without having any equipment.

 - Add 1 teaspoon of sugar (again, 2 tsp if you are about to brew 2 cups).

-- Pour 2 fluid ounces of water in the pot (Turkish coffee is served in tiny demitasse cups, 2 fl. oz., 60 milliliters each).
+- Pour 2 fluid ounces of water in the pot (Turkish coffee is served in tiny demitasse cup with a capacity of 2 fl. oz., 60 milliliters each).

 - Stir the mixture and place on the stove.